Jeremy Hitchcock: Wikileaks & the Mirai Botnet DDoS Attack

-In late December 2010 Dyn was international news when they pulled the plug on controversial website Wikileaks.org ceasing services to direct traffic to the site.
-Wikileaks was under intense international scrutiny over its disclosure of classified U.S. diplomatic cables and had become the focus of cyberattacks.
-After consulting with coworkers, customers and industry experts Hitchcock made the difficult decision to sever ties with the group citing its threat to the other 500,000 websites that use its free service.
+In late December 2010, Dyn made international news when they chose no longer direct traffic to controversial website Wikileaks.org.
+At the time, Wikileaks was under intense international scrutiny over its disclosure of classified U.S. diplomatic cables and had become the focus of cyberattacks.
+After consulting with coworkers, customers, and industry experts, Hitchcock made the difficult decision to sever ties with the group, citing its threat to the other 500,000 websites that use its free service.

-In October 2016 Dyn was again in the news after they were at the center of the largest DDoS attack using IoT devices infected with Mirai malware, which temporarily disabled parts of the internet causing outages at Twitter, Comcast, Spotify and Visa among other major platforms.
+In October 2016, Dyn was again in the news after they were at the center of the largest DDoS attack using IoT devices infected with Mirai malware, which temporarily disabled parts of the internet; this caused outages at Twitter, Comcast, Spotify, and Visa, among other major platforms.

 Minim

 Seeing how vulnerable Dyn was after the botnet attacks Jeremy co-founded Minim, an AI-driven WiFi management and Internet of Things (IoT) security platform for service providers.